xebialabs-community/xlr-teamcity-plugin/README.md

 # Overview #

 A plugin to trigger builds in TeamCity.
-Currently a very simple implementation which only supports triggering a build using the TeamCity buildConfID and returns the build number.
+Currently a simple implementation which only supports triggering a build using the TeamCity buildConfID and returns the build number.

 ## Installation ##